Can Psychological Problems Cause ED And Libido Problems?

 When I have gone through periods of severe psychological issues, my sex life has suffered big-time.

-Getting erections have been much more difficult, and my sex drive has barely been breathing.
+Getting erections has been much more difficult, and my sex drive has barely been breathing.

-Let me tell you about two of these and also share how this impacted me sexually.
+Let me tell you about two of these episodes and also share how this impacted me sexually.

-Let me first say that it doesn’t normally take much psychological stress for me to start having sexual problems.
+Let me first say that it normally doesn’t take much psychological stress for me to start struggling with erections and sex drive.

 All it takes is 2 or 3 days of significant worries or anxiety.